davidralphlewis/davidralphlewis.github.io/_posts/2023-06-01-Omen-At-Fishponds-Junction.md

 raised a single finger towards
 the broiling, pyretic sky

-and walked onwards, message delivered.
+and marched onwards, message delivered.
 My spine became a melting glacier.
 I opened the passenger door, left
 my laptop and future on the hard shoulder